An Algorithm for the Separation-Preserving Transition of Clusterings: The Main Strategy and Important Tools

 Two clusterings $C$ and $C'$ share an edge in $\mathcal{T}^{\pm}$ if and only if the clustering difference graph $CDG(C,C')$ consists of a single path in which no interior cluster is free or of a single cycle in which at most one cluster is free. \end{proposition}

-In particular, if two clusterings are adjacent in $\mathcal{T}^{\pm}$ then their CDG consists of a single path or cycle.
-(For clusterings adjacent in $\mathcal{T}^=$ or $\mathcal{T}$, the CDG comprises a single cycle or a single arc, respectively, see~\cite{BorgwardtViss2020}.)
-In turn, this means that adjacent clusterings differ by a single cyclical or sequential exchange.
-This fact will be a valuable tool for our purposes: the bounded-shape transportation polytopes have an explicit algebraic description in the form of the feasible region~(\ref{transport}).
-This will allows us to adapt classical linear programming techniques to design (part of) the desired transition between two separable clusterings.
+In particular, if two clusterings are adjacent in $\mathcal{T}^{\pm}$ then their CDG consists of a single path or cycle \citep{BorgwardtViss2020}, i.e., adjacent clusterings differ by a single cyclical or sequential exchange.
+This is a valuable tool for our purposes: the bounded-shape transportation polytopes have an explicit algebraic description through Formulation~(\ref{transport}).
+This allows us to adapt classical linear programming techniques to design part of the desired transition between separable clusterings.